why us

 Who might consider this treatment?

-This treatment is recommended for children experiencing intense, persistent tooth pain that is interfering with eating, sleeping, or daily activity and requires prompt evaluation and care.
+Treatment is included in the comprehensive visit for children whose intense, persistent tooth pain is interfering with eating, sleeping, or daily activity and requires prompt evaluation and care.

 What is the typical experience?